CSCI 6930 (1, 2, or 3 Credits)

 Each credit hour will represent a minimum of 40 contact hours of documented internship activities.

 Students may be engaged for more than the minimum contact hours required as long as permissible by the internship supervisor and, if applicable, the International Student and Scholars Office (ISSS).
 Students that do not meet the minimum contact hours are not eligible for the internship course.
-For all degree programs within Computer Science, a student may count up to 3 credits towards their degree during their time in the program.
+For all degree programs within Computer Science, a student may count up to 3 credits towards their degree requirements.
+Students need total 3.0 credits for this course to count towards their degree requirements.

 Using the Internship Course Towards Your Degree

-- The internship course is not a required course, rather a way for students to use their working experience towards their degree requirements.
-Students, when eligible, can participate in an internship and not choose to enroll in the course.
+• The internship course is not a required course, rather a way for students to use their working experience towards their degree requirements.
+Students, when eligible (not applicable to International students), can participate in an internship and not choose to enroll in the course.

-- Students are able to count up to three (3) credits of the internship course towards their degree.
+• Students need to complete a total of three (3) credits of the internship course to count towards their degree.
 This course will be counted towards elective credits.

-- Those in the professional master’s program may be eligible to receive a waiver for their projects course by participating in the internship course.
+• Those in the professional master’s program may be eligible to receive a waiver for their projects course by earning 3.0 credits of the internship course.

 The Internship Course